AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 candidate to be economically relevant, the new capacity invested will be added to the already installed capacity.
-The transmission capacities initially indicated in the ANTARES study are not considered in the already-installed-capacity parameter and will be overwritten by **Antares-Xpansion**.
+The transmission capacities initially indicated in the ANTARES study are not considered in the `already-installed-capacity` parameter and will be overwritten by **Antares-Xpansion**.

-#### has-link-profile

-The value to be entered is True if the candidate has a link profile.

-#### link-profile
+#### `link-profile`

 The value to be filled is a string specifying the name of a file.
-This file must be located in the *user/expansion/capa/* directory of the ANTARES study.
+This file must be located in the `user/expansion/capa/` directory of the ANTARES study.
 It must contain one or two columns of 8760 numerical values (the decimal separator is the point).
-The link-profile makes the link between the capacity invested and the capacity actually available, in the direct and indirect directions of the ANTARES link for the 8760 hours of the year.
-The link-profile can for example be used to represent the maintenance of a generation asset via a seasonalized power outage, or the average load factor of intermittent renewable generation, defined at hourly intervals.
-It should be noted that the link-profile is
+The `link-profile` makes the link between the capacity invested and the capacity actually available, in the direct and indirect directions of the ANTARES link for the 8760 hours of the year.
+The `link-profile` can for example be used to represent the maintenance of a generation asset via a seasonalized power outage, or the average load factor of intermittent renewable generation, defined at hourly intervals.
+It should be noted that the `link-profile` is
 deterministic: the same profile will be used by **Antares-Xpansion** for all Monte-Carlo years of the ANTARES study and all capacity tested.

 ![](../assets/media/image11.png)

-**Figure 6** – Example of a file containing a load factor profile in the **Antares-Xpansion** format
+**Figure 5** – Example of a file containing a load factor profile in the **Antares-Xpansion** format

-#### already-installed-link-profile
+#### `already-installed-link-profile`

 The value to be filled is a string specifying the name of a file.
-This file must be located in the *user/expansion/capa/* directory of the ANTARES study and have the same format as a link-profile (see ***Figure 6***).
-The already-installed-link-profile makes the link between the capacity invested and the hourly capacity actually available, in the direct and indirect way of the Antares link for the 8760 hours of the year.
-It should be noted that the same file can be used for link-profile and already-installed-link-profile of one or more candidates.
+This file must be located in the `user/expansion/capa/` directory of the ANTARES study and have the same format as a `link-profile` (see ***Figure 5***).
+The `already-installed-link-profile` makes the link between the capacity invested and the hourly capacity actually available, in the direct and indirect way of the Antares link for the 8760 hours of the year.
+It should be noted that the same file can be used for `link-profile` and `already-installed-link-profile` of one or more candidates.

-## Examples of candidates
+### Examples of candidates

 An example with two investments candidates, one in semi-base generation and one in network capacity, is given below.